California myotis: Mating and reproduction

 California myotis mate in the fall and give birth during the late spring (May - early June).
+For the remainder of the year, the adults of the two sexes prefer to remain separate, occasionally roosting together during the months of September, October, February, and March.
 Females give birth to one pup per year and can live for about 15 years in the wild.
 During the birthing season they form small maternity colonies of about 20 individuals, usually in the loose bark of trees or rock crevices.
 Males and non-reproductive females roost in small groups or alone.
 During the winter they may hibernate in mines or rock caves, or they may remain active all winter.